syedazif321/Autonomous-Mobile-Manipulator-in-Multi-Floor/README.md

 ros2 launch mobile_manipulator_bringup moveit_bringup.launch.py
 ```

-This command initializes MoveIt 2, allowing for motion planning and control of the robotic arm.
+This initializes MoveIt 2 for motion planning and control of the robotic arm.

 ### 3. Run the Manipulation Pipeline